ThomasMatthewEvans/Bioinformatics-Pipeline/README.md

 2 Disease Name to Gene
 input a csv or a list, output as a csv or a list TODO TODO TODO

+todo
+Gene to sequence etc

+3 Sequence analyser
+Used to manipulate sequences.
+Input as a csv TODO or a list, creates multiple operatioms on the sequence analyser

 Small Methods Used to Streamline Projects